 Sure, you can have ‘more’ food …

-But you need to get a variety of ‘more’ food as well, and it should be a balanced variety.
+But you need to get a variety of ‘more’ food, and it should be balanced.

-Just eating more carbs like pasta, pizza and other empty carbs doesn’t count!
+Eating more carbs like pasta, pizza, and other empty carbs doesn’t count!

-• A bigger bowl of cereal doesn’t count
+- A giant bowl of cereal doesn’t count.

-But a major key to ridding yourself of cravings (and not just cheese cravings but all cravings for comfort foods) …
+But a significant key to ridding yourself of cravings (not just cheese cravings but all cravings for comfort foods) …

-Is to combine ‘more’ with ‘variety’ and to make sure that the variety is wholesome.
+It is to combine ‘more’ with ‘variety’ and ensure that the variety is wholesome.

-When you eat a variety of more wholesome foods you entire life changes!
+When you eat various, more wholesome foods, your entire life changes!

 Benefits Of Eating More Wholesome Foods